conan-io/docs/tutorial/consuming_packages/use_tools_as_conan_packages.rst

 Now, as in the previous example, we will use Conan to install **Zlib** and **CMake 3.22.6** and generate the files to find both of them.
-We will generate those files the folder *build*.
+We will generate those files in the folder *build*.
 To do that, just run:

 .. code-block:: bash